happycube/cxadc-linux3/README.md

 - Added links to find current CX cards
 - Added issues that have been found
 - Added crystal list of working replacements

+### 2022-12-14 - v0.6 - Usability Improvements

+New additions by Tony Anderson (tandersn@uw.edu)

+- Fixed ./leveladj script from re-setting module parameters
+- Added new command scripts
+- Added new level adjustment tool cxlvlcavdd.py
+- Added dedicated readme for new scripts and future tools